Updated February 2017: Find out how to get your Chinese tourist visa when going overland from China to Tibet and on to Nepal.

 - L. After you print the booking, cancel it for a full 100% refund (Cancellation MUST be made within 24 hours!!).

 I understand it may sound strange to have to do all of the above steps (And I agree…It is strange!), however, it’s just one of the political hoops you have to jump through in order to travel to the amazing region of Tibet.
 The above instructions are what nearly all travel agencies in Tibet recommend for their customers to do when they plan to travel overland out of Tibet to Nepal.
 I cannot guarantee that following the above instructions will work, but I can say I have NEVER heard of anyone who has been denied a tourist visa for Tibet by following what I have written in this post.
+Literally many thousands of travelers have followed these instructions and received their China visa without issue.
+Over the past 10 years, I have not heard of even 1 traveler who has been denied a China visa when following my instructions.

 Remember that ALL foreigners going to Tibet must be on an organized tour.
 There are no exceptions.
 You will be required to be on an organized tour that includes a Tibet permit (sometimes multiple permits are required), a tour guide, a private vehicle and a driver.
 Only a travel agency can arrange this for you.
 Getting to Tibet can sound difficult and confusing, but in reality it is VERY easy.
 The travel agency you use in Tibet will make all arrangements for your Tibet tour, but it will be your responsibility to get your Chinese Visa for Tibet when going to Tibet from Mainland China (NOTE: The travel regulations for Tibet are different when entering from Nepal.
 If you plan to go from Nepal to Tibet, please read the following link: How to go from Nepal to Tibet).